-Note.
+Notes.
 The unit of observation is a review.
-Sentiment refers to the sentiment valence of the review (negative or positive), and Rating to its star rating (number of stars).
-Standard errors clustered at the book title level are reported in parentheses.
-Significant at 1% level; significant at 5% level; significant at 10% level.
+The model specification follows Equation (8).
+The dependent variable is reported at the top of each column: Sentiment refers to the sentiment valence of the review (negative or positive), and Rating to its star rating (number of stars).
+The variable Booker is an indicator that takes the value one when a book is awarded the Booker.
+Each specification includes book and review date fixed effects.
+Standard errors clustered at the book title level are reported in parentheses. \\\Significant at 1% level; \\significant at 5% level; \significant at 10% level.